amundsen-io/amundsen/docs/faq.md

 'publisher.neo4j.{}'.format(neo4j_csv_publisher.NEO4J_CREATE_ONLY_NODES): [DESCRIPTION_NODE_LABEL],
 ```

-The above config means that databuilder will only update the table / column description if it doesn't exist before which could be the table is newly created.
+This config means that databuilder will only update the table / column description if it doesn't exist before which could be the table is newly created.
 This is useful when we treat Amundsen graph as the source of truth for certain types of metadata (e.g description).